AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 ## Project Chart

-This section explains how to modify the shape of elements on a [Project Chart](Project_Chart)
+This section explains how to modify the shape of elements on a [Project Chart](Project_Chart).

 **1.** The first step is accessing elements.
 You can access a particular element type or all elements at once, as shown in the following articles: